Leonor Teles: Marriage to Ferdinand I

 In 1365, Leonor had wed João Lourenço da Cunha, 2nd Lord of Pombeiro, to whom she was still married when she met King Ferdinand I of Portugal.
 Two children were born of her union with João Lourenço: a daughter who died in infancy, and a son, Álvaro da Cunha, heir to the lordship of his father.
 According to the later chronicler Fernão Lopes, Leonor abandoned her son when she married King Ferdinand I, making him pose as the son of Lope Dias de Sousa and a "woman member of his household named Elvira", calling him Álvaro de Sousa, so that she could "pretend to be a virgin for the king, saying that her husband had never slept with her".
 (Note: Lope Dias de Sousa was the brother of Álvaro Dias de Sousa, the first husband of Leonor's sister, Maria Teles.
 In his last will, João Lourenço da Cunha, Leonor's first husband, left his properties and title to his son Álvaro da Cunha, the son whom "he had never dared to mention during the lifetime of King Ferdinand".
 King Ferdinand had confiscated his properties in 1379.
 He left his country and only returned to Portugal after the death of King Ferdinand.
 Upon his return, he received several donations from the Master of Aviz, who he betrayed.
 João Lourenço da Cunha died around 1385 or shortly afterwards.)
 King Ferdinand I subsequently attempted to obtain the annulment of Leonor's first marriage on the grounds of consanguinity, in order to preserve the legitimacy of their daughter, Beatrice of Portugal.
-The jurist João das Regras claimed, in one of the arguments he made before the Cortes of Coimbra in 1385 after King Ferdinand I died, that Leonor was not free to marry another man because the needed papal dispensation had been secured (a fact that the king concealed) and her mother's first marriage was therefore valid, meaning Beatrice was illegitimate.
+The jurist João das Regras claimed, in one of the arguments he made before the Cortes of Coimbra in 1385 after King Ferdinand I died, that Leonor was not free to marry another man because the needed papal dispensation had not been secured (a fact that the king concealed) and her mother's first marriage was therefore valid, meaning Beatrice was illegitimate.
 The Cortes determined that, since all pretenders to the throne, that is, the sons of Inês de Castro and the master of Aviz, were illegitimate, the dynastic line had been severed and the people, through their representatives, could choose a new king.